02324-Advanced-Programming/assignment-4/README.md

 ## 4B
 In this solution, we implemented the BoardFactory class to support multiple boards for the RoboRally game.

-The primary goal for the BoardFactory was to implement two methods:
+#### The primary goal for the BoardFactory was to implement two methods:

-`getBoardNames()`: This method provides a list of all available board names as strings.
+- `getBoardNames()`: This method provides a list of all available board names as strings.
 It will be used in the app to display the list of options to the user when starting a new game.

-`createBoard(String name)`: This method creates a new board based on the provided name.
+- `createBoard(String name)`: This method creates a new board based on the provided name.
 It retrieves the corresponding creation function from the internal map (boardCreators) and uses it to create the desired board.
 If the name is not recognized, the method throws an exception to handle invalid inputs.

-To achieve this functionality:
+- The following subsections describe how we achieved this functionality

-Board Management with a Map:
+#### Board Management with a Map:

-The `boardCreators` map is used to register and manage board creation functions.
+- The `boardCreators` map is used to register and manage board creation functions.
 Each board name is associated with its respective creation.

-This setup makes it easy to add new boards in the future.
+- This setup makes it easy to add new boards in the future.
 New board types can be registered using the `registerBoard()` method, where the name and creation function are mapped together.

-Boards:
+#### Boards:

-In the private constructor of the `BoardFactory`, predefined boards are registered using `registerBoard()`.
+- In the private constructor of the `BoardFactory`, predefined boards are registered using `registerBoard()`.
 Each type is linked to its corresponding creation function, such as createDefaultBoard or createAdvancedBoard.

-Finally, the `BoardFactory` is integrated into the AppController.
+#### Finally, the `BoardFactory` is integrated into the AppController.
 In the `newGame()` method:

-A choice dialog is displayed to the user, showing the list of available board names provided by getBoardNames().
+- A choice dialog is displayed to the user, showing the list of available board names provided by getBoardNames().

-The user's selection is passed to `createBoard(String name)` to create the corresponding board.
+- The user's selection is passed to `createBoard(String name)` to create the corresponding board.
-The new game is then started on the created board.
+- The new game is then started on the created board.

 To complete the second part of the task, the game board was updated to have the spaceView class include walls, conveyor belts, and checkpoints, to display them in the GUI.

-Walls Implementation:
+#### Walls Implementation:

-The `drawWalls()` method adds visual representations of walls to the board.
+- The `drawWalls()` method adds visual representations of walls to the board.
 Depending on the wall's heading (`NORTH`, `SOUTH`, `EAST`, `WEST`), a red line is drawn on the appropriate edge of the space and are added to the Pane.

-The `drawFieldActions()` method iterates through all field actions associated with a space and calls specific methods to draw its action.
+- The `drawFieldActions()` method iterates through all field actions associated with a space and calls specific methods to draw its action.

-FieldAction Conveyor Belts:
+- FieldAction Conveyor Belts:

-The `drawConveyorBelt()` method draws a gray arrow representing the conveyor belt, with its given heading.
+- The `drawConveyorBelt()` method draws a gray arrow representing the conveyor belt, with its given heading.

-FieldAction Checkpoints:
+#### FieldAction Checkpoints:

-A new `CheckPoint` class was created (similar to the `conveyorBelt` class) to represent checkpoints.
+- A new `CheckPoint` class was created (similar to the `conveyorBelt` class) to represent checkpoints.
 Each checkpoint has a number associated with it.

-The `drawCheckPoint()` method in the spaceView class, draws a yellow circle in the center of the space to represent the checkpoint.
+- The `drawCheckPoint()` method in the spaceView class, draws a yellow circle in the center of the space to represent the checkpoint.
 The checkpoint number is displayed within the circle.

-The `drawWalls()` and `drawFieldAction()` are not in the `updateView()`.
+- The `drawWalls()` and `drawFieldAction()` are not in the `updateView()`.
-The idea is that we only need to draw the walls and field actions once per game so that's why we drew them in the constructor of each spaceView object.
+- The idea is that we only need to draw the walls and field actions once per game so that's why we drew them in the constructor of each spaceView object.
-This approach ensures that all board features (walls, conveyor belts, and checkpoints) are visually represented in the GUI.
+- This approach ensures that all board features (walls, conveyor belts, and checkpoints) are visually represented in the GUI.

 ## 4c
 Overall - in the broader perspective - this assignment 4c regards how a robot is moved by a GameController, especially in accordance with other robots, walls, and conveyor-belts;